VolkmannB/bayesian-inference-with-explicit-and-implicit-prior-knowledge/README.md

 # Description

-This is the code to reproduce the simulation results for the paper *Bayesian Inference and Learning in Nonlinear Dyamical Systems: A Framework for Incorporating Explicit and Implicit Prior Knowledge*.
+This is the code to reproduce the simulation results for the paper *Bayesian Inference and Learning in Nonlinear Dynamical Systems: A Framework for Incorporating Explicit and Implicit Prior Knowledge*.
 The considered examples are
 - a single-mass oscillator,
 - lateral vehicle dynamics,
 - an electro mechanic positioning system (EMPS) and